svalinn/DAGMC/doc/usersguide/cubit_trelis_workflow.rst

 of this command in the Cubit/Trelis command line.
 If issues due occurs, these should be addressed following the workflow listed above.

-Finishing Up and Final Notes
+Finishing up and final notes
 ----------------------------
 Having prepared your model to completion with the appropriate groups created , you can choose to save your model in various formats.
 Previously